 This complaint commonly comes up when a design needs to be adjusted to meet color contrast and content structure requirements.
 People notice the differences in the before-and-after and immediately equate those differences to a negative impact because of accessibility.
 Beautiful color palettes and accessible color contrasts are not mutually exclusive.

-Automated testing tools will tell you whether or not your website is accessible.
+Bonus: Automated testing tools will tell you whether or not your website is accessible

 As stated earlier, automated testing can only tell you if a minority of issues are present or not.
 A thorough check will always require an experienced accessibility professional because a majority of possible issues have context that needs to be understood to evaluate if it’s a problem or not.
 That being said, an automated test doesn’t hurt anything and can often alert you to problems that should be address.

 Looking to get your website fully accessible and ADA compliant?
 We can help with that.
-Whether you need a brief consultation, an accessibility audit, updates to your current site, or a full website redesign, our team of accessibility experts can help you ensure your website is open for business—for everyone.
-Get in touch and we can guide you on your way.
+Whether you need a brief consultation, an accessibility audit, updates to your current site, or website redesign our team of accessibility experts can help you ensure your website is open for business—for everyone.